-Assessments take place throughout the year and teachers record the progress and attainment for each child against the RE learning objectives.
-This is used to inform future lessons; ensuring children are supported and challenged appropriately.
+Summative assessments take place throughout the year and teachers record the progress and attainment for each child against the RE learning objectives, set out in lessons, using the school's 1, 2 or 3 tick system for assessment.
+Teachers use this information to inform future lessons; ensuring children are supported and challenged appropriately.
+This data will be analysed by the subject lead on a termly basis to inform and address any trends or gaps in attainment.
 Further information will be gathered through pupil conferencing; highlighting strengths and achievement plus any improvements in knowledge and skills that still need to be embedded.